fsprojects/fantomas/FormattingConventions.md

 ---

 ### Conclusions ###
-This guideline is far from complete.
+This guideline is still far from complete.
 Many syntactic constructs have not had any defined rule yet.
 In those cases, please keep in mind *consistency of indentation* rule and extrapolate from rules of similar constructs.
-Although I do proofreading quite often, there are certainly mistakes here and there.
+Although I tried to keep a neutral position, there are mistakes and inconsistencies here and there.
 Feedbacks and suggestions for improving the article are always welcome.

 ---